groundh0g/codetopia.com/book/codecamps/ch19-libs-particles.md

 As with the `Particle` class, the `Emitter` class has many configurable properties.
 The following list describes each of the parameters and methods of the `Emitter` class.

-* **Active:** When false, active particles will continue to be updated and drawn, but new particles will not be spawned.
+* `Active`: When false, active particles will continue to be updated and drawn, but new particles will not be spawned.
-* **Enabled:** When false, all processing is paused.
+* `Enabled`: When false, all processing is paused.
 Active particles will not be updated, and nothing will be drawn.
-* **EmitterRect:** Emitters have a width and height so that particles can be spawned from within a rectangle, rather than from a single point.
+* `EmitterRect`: Emitters have a width and height so that particles can be spawned from within a rectangle, rather than from a single point.
-* **EmitterBoundsRect:** In addition to a particle's Lifetime property, we can reclaim particles when they leave the screen (or when they leave the `EmitterBoundsRect`).
+* `EmitterBoundsRect`: In addition to a particle's Lifetime property, we can reclaim particles when they leave the screen (or when they leave the `EmitterBoundsRect`).
-* **Position:** It's a pain to update a rectangle when all you wanted to do was move the emitter to a new location, so this helper allows you to just specify a new X and Y to change the `EmitterRect`.
+* `Position`: It's a pain to update a rectangle when all you wanted to do was move the emitter to a new location, so this helper allows you to just specify a new X and Y to change the `EmitterRect`.
-* **ParticlesPerUpdate:** This is the number of new particles to emit with each call to Update.
+* `ParticlesPerUpdate`: This is the number of new particles to emit with each call to Update.
 If there aren't enough particles in the inactive pool to satisfy this request, the number of particles actually spawned will be less than this value.
-* **MaxParticles:** This is the maximum number of particles that the emitter will ever actively manage.
+* `MaxParticles`: This is the maximum number of particles that the emitter will ever actively manage.
 By placing an upper limit, we can make sure that our emitter isn't stealing resources that could be better used for other parts of our game.
-* **ParticleLifetime:** The number of seconds that a single particle may be active before being reclaimed.
+* `ParticleLifetime`: The number of seconds that a single particle may be active before being reclaimed.
-* **RangeColor:** The range of colors from which a new particle will have its `Color` property initialized.
+* `RangeColor`: The range of colors from which a new particle will have its `Color` property initialized.
-* **RangeVelocity:** The range of velocities from which a new particle will have its `Velocity` property initialized.
+* `RangeVelocity`: The range of velocities from which a new particle will have its `Velocity` property initialized.
-* **Texture:** The texture of the sprite that represents a particle.
+* `Texture`: The texture of the sprite that represents a particle.
-* **TextureRect:** The source rectangle, within the `Texture`, for all particles.
+* `TextureRect`: The source rectangle, within the `Texture`, for all particles.
-* **AddModifier():** Add a modifier (like gravity) to this emitter.
+* `AddModifier()`: Add a modifier (like gravity) to this emitter.
-* **ClearModifiers():** Clear the list of modifiers for this emitter.
+* `ClearModifiers()`: Clear the list of modifiers for this emitter.
-* **RemoveModifier():** Remove a specific modifier from this emitter.
+* `RemoveModifier()`: Remove a specific modifier from this emitter.
-* **Draw():** Draw all active particles.
+* `Draw()`: Draw all active particles.
-* **Update():** Spawn new particles, update all active particles, apply any global modifiers (like gravity) to all active particles, and reclaim any inactive particles for later use.
+* `Update()`: Spawn new particles, update all active particles, apply any global modifiers (like gravity) to all active particles, and reclaim any inactive particles for later use.

 The code for the `Emitter` class follows.